Docker Containers aren’t better or worse than Virtual Machines(VMs), but in my experience, the latter is much better. Let me tell you why.

 Since their inception, we’ve been told several times that Containers are better than Virtual Machines.
-Now, I’m here to tell you they don’t.
+Now, I’m here to tell you they aren’t.

 Why are they useful?